-Working with the Dayton Art Institute and library design team we created a number of test models and virtual models to validate our design assumptions.
-Collaborating with the architects, and structural engineers enabled a suspension system of barely visible cables in structural frame of the large skylight.
-We also collaborated with a number of fabricators for the custom steel wire, wire bending, electro-polishing, and prism fabricators.
+Working with the Dayton Art Institute and library design team, we created a number of test models and virtual models to validate our design assumptions.
+Collaborating with the architects and structural engineers enabled a suspension system of barely visible cables in the structural frame of the large skylight.
+We also collaborated with a number of fabricators for the custom steel wire, wire bending, electro-polishing, and prism fabrication.

 Art matters.
 Attention to the details of our environment leads to love of place, which brings us to take responsibility for the spaces where we live and work.
 And by extension, the people with whom we live and work.
 And by extension, to our local communities, our cities, our nations, and our world.

 We champion the role of artists in our society.
 We need artists to provide us with inspiration, creativity, and imagination, and to help us envision a better world.

 Architects and designers know that remarkable design can change everything.
 They connect the dots across disciplines, collaborating with artists to make the world a more beautiful place.
 They are the ultimate patrons of the arts.